Introduction

 BMQ

-BMQ, based on Google's Fuscia OS scheduler, is a scheduler supporting the Deadline, Real-Time, and Fair scheduler policies which is designed to improve latency on desktop systems.
+BMQ, based on Google's Fuchsia OS scheduler, is a scheduler supporting the Deadline, Real-Time, and Fair scheduler policies which is designed to improve latency on desktop systems.
 According to the notes in Gentoo's kernel patch that incorporates BMQ (Reference 16):

 The intent in this system is to ensure that interactive threads are serviced quickly.
 These are usually the threads that interact directly with the user and cause user-perceivable latency.
 These threads usually do little work and spend most of their time blocked awaiting another user event.
 So they get the priority boost from unblocking while background threads that do most of the processing receive the priority penalty for using their entire timeslice.